ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/aws-rds-migration.md

 #### Step 2 - Sequences

 Sequences are essential for your database to know what the latest increment of the primary keys is.
-Sequences are hold in special tables that will not be migrated from step 1.
+Sequences are held in special tables that will not be migrated from step 1.

 First, to export,  we run :